Skip to main content Scroll Top

 Film & Television Producer and Unit Production Manager

-Joe has worked in the film industry for over 30 years.
-His feature film line producer and unit production manager credits include: The Mothman Prophecies, A Simple Plan, The Texas Chainsaw Massacre, The Evening Star, Houseguest, and The Big Green.
-He produced the independent feature film Ninth Life, which his long time friend, Ken Harrison, wrote and directed.
+Joe Dishner has worked in the film industry for over 30 years.
+His feature film Line Producer and Unit Production Manager credits include: The Mothman Prophecies, A Simple Plan, The Texas Chainsaw Massacre, The Evening Star, Houseguest, and The Big Green.
+He produced the independent feature film Ninth Life, which his long-time friend Ken Harrison wrote and directed.
 His television credits include: Starkweather, Murder in the Heartland, Two for Texas, When the Time Comes, The Ghost Whisperer, The Good Guys, and the 2012 pilot and TV series, Dallas.
-He was a founding member of the weekly newspaper The Austin Chronicle.
+Dishner was a founding member of the weekly newspaper The Austin Chronicle.
 Dishner serves on the advisory board of the Dallas Film Society and the Lone Star Film Society in Fort Worth.
 He is a member of the Texas Motion Picture Alliance and the Directors Guild of America.

 Barak Epstein

-Barak earned a degree in Radio, Television, and Film from the University of North Texas and afterwards moved into independent film production, distribution and Film/TV technology sales and consulting.
-As film producer, Barak has completed five feature films, which have played at film festivals throughout the world and have international distribution.
-Recent films include Blood on the Highway, which was released internationally in 2009, Earthling, which premiered at SXSW and Wuss; SXSW 2011, AFI Fest 2011.
-Barak also works as a senior production consultant at Videotex Systems and has several start-up ventures in various stages of incubation including Film Out Releasing, an alternative independent film distribution company, and Texas MicroCine, a co-op and resource for small format filmmaking in North Texas.
-Barak started Aviation Cinemas in 2010 as a cinema exhibition firm that has revitalized the historic Texas Theatre in Oak Cliff as an operating movie theatre and event space.
+Barak Epstein earned a degree in Radio, Television, and Film from the University of North Texas and afterwards moved into independent film production, distribution and Film/TV technology sales and consulting.
+As film Producer, Epstein has completed five feature films, which have played at film festivals throughout the world and have international distribution.
+Films include Blood on the Highway, which was released internationally in 2009, Earthling, which premiered at SXSW 2010 and Wuss; SXSW 2011, AFI Fest 2011.
+Barak also works as a Senior Production Consultant at Videotex Systems and has several start-up ventures in various stages of incubation including Film Out Releasing, an alternative independent film distribution company, and Texas MicroCine, a co-op and resource for small format filmmaking in north Texas.
+Barak started Aviation Cinemas in 2010 as a cinema exhibition firm that has revitalized the historic Texas Theatre in Oak Cliff as an operating movie theatre and event space and in 2012 the first annual Oak Cliff Film Festival was held.
+By all accounts it was a big success.

 James Faust